 Care should also be taken with the fact that, under the Securitisation Act, it is not possible to simply use the proceeds resulting from the issue of securities to make a deposit in a bank (as there would not be securitisation in the sense of an assumption of a risk).
 However, if, for example, the sale proceeds of loans were deposited for a limited period in a bank account pending their application, on the next payment date in accordance with the waterfall provisions to redeem securities, this would, in our view, not give rise to concern under the Securitisation Act.
 Similarly, the securitisation undertaking could operate a cash reserve ledger or, instead of making a deposit of cash with a bank, buy 'risk-free' assets and enter into a synthetic transaction with a counterparty to give investors exposure to an index (the risk-free assets serving as collateral in that instance).

-A Luxembourg securitisation undertaking cannot actively manage the assets it has securitised.
+A Luxembourg securitisation undertaking cannot currently18 actively manage the assets it has securitised.
 The management of the underlying portfolio of financial assets should not be such as to fall within the scope of the regulations on the functioning and management of undertakings for collective investment in securities and AIFs.
-The management of the securitised risks should be limited to a prudent and responsible person and may not create an additional risk, which would be in addition to the risks inherent in the underlying assets being securitised.
-However, the CSSF has accepted the investment by a securitisation undertaking in a proprietary index that is actively managed in the past.
+The management of the securitised risks should be limited to the financial flows linked to the securitisation transaction, and a prudent and responsible person's approach should be adopted.
+The management of the underlying assets may not create an additional risk, which would be in addition to the inherent risks of the underlying assets being securitised.
+However, the CSSF has accepted the investment by a securitisation undertaking in a proprietary index that has been actively managed in the past.
 The above applies irrespective of whether the management of the portfolio has been delegated to a third party or is carried out by the securitisation undertaking itself.